dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

   There is a RAW dependency for register R1.
 If we take the value directly after the addition `R0 ADD 1` is done (from the `EXE` pipeline stage), we don't need to wait until the `WB` stage finishes (when the value will be written to the register file).
 Bypassing helps to save a few cycles.
 The longer the pipeline, the more effective bypassing becomes.

   A *write-after-read* (WAR) hazard requires a dependent write to execute after a read.
 It occurs when an instruction writes a register before an earlier instruction reads the source, resulting in the wrong new value being read.
-A WAR hazard is not a true dependency and is eliminated by a technique called *register renaming*.
+A WAR hazard is not a true dependency and can be eliminated by a technique called *register renaming*.
 It is a technique that abstracts logical registers from physical registers.
 CPUs support register renaming by keeping a large number of physical registers.
 Logical (*architectural*) registers, the ones that are defined by the ISA, are just aliases over a wider register file.
 With such decoupling of the architectural state, solving WAR hazards is simple: we just need to use a different physical register for the write operation.
 For example:

   ```
   ; machine code, WAR hazard              ; after register renaming